-I work for a national weight-loss company and LOVE to cook.
+Due to a major health scare, I recently retired - and love retirement!
+I have always LOVED to cook.
 My love of food, and birthing those babies, led to an 85 pound weight gain.
-After joining a weight loss program, I shed the weight and found a new career.
-For me, it is a dream job.
-How many people can say they love their job?
-I get to work together with people to help them live a healthy lifestyle, and lose weight.
+After joining a weight loss program, I shed the weight, went to work for them and found a new career.
+For me, it was a dream job.
+How many people can say they loved their job?
+I got to work together with people and help them live a healthy lifestyle, and lose weight.
 And it changed the way I cook!
 Instead of coating foods with fat and/or sugar, I've learned to bring out the real flavor in foods and keep them healthy.
 It's a joy to travel the world and explore new foods.
 I'm always on the lookout for different foods and willing to try almost anything.
 George, my husband, is always aghast at my choices.
 He's looking for a McDonald's while I'm trying to find the best local eatery.

 Checking out grocery stores and food forums in different countries is endless fun.
 Bringing back cooking ingredients keeps the memories alive every time they are used in a recipe back home.
 Paprika from Budapest, Sumac from Turkey, dried squid from Japan....what a lucky person I am to experience it all.

 Life is interesting everywhere, and there is always something humorous to be found, even in my own backyard of Mt Hood, Oregon.
 I love to journal and people have been telling me for years to become a writer.
 As Medicare is now a prominent part of my life, I figured this was as good a time as any.
 If I don't do it now, I'll be writing stories about my neighbors in the nursing home.
 A big trip will probably be whacking along in my walker to the day room to watch the Travel Channel.
 I take heart that Colonel Sanders started his finger lickin' fortune late in life because he wasn't afraid to try something new.
 So here I go!